-This document is an unofficial consolidation of National Instrument 55-104 Insider Reporting Requirements and Exemptions and its companion policy, reflecting text that came into force in Ontario on April 30, 2010.
-The document also reflects local amendments in Alberta, effective October 31, 2014, which were reproduced on March 12, 2015 in CSA Staff Notice 11-328 Notice of Local Amendments in Alberta and the Adoption of Multilateral Amendments in Yukon.
+This document is an unofficial consolidation of National Instrument 55-104 Insider Reporting Requirements and Exemptions and its companion policy, current to May 9, 2016.
 This document is for reference purposes only and is not an official statement of the law.